vignettes/SingleStudies.Rmd

 steps needed to perform an exemplar study, and we have selected the

-well-studied topic of the effect of NSAIDs on gastrointestinal (GI)
+well-studied topic of the effect of aspirin on epistaxis.

 The following terms are used consistently throughout the package: